TsvetinaIvanova/xaml-docs/Controls/RadScheduleView/Content/radscheduleview-features-timemarkers.md

 However, there are cases when new time markers are needed and you have to create them on your own, as it is shown below.

-Each time marker has three important characteristics:__TimeMarkerName__ - each time marker has a name assigned.
-It is used to distinguish that time marker amongst the others in your application.__TimeMarkerBrush__ - each category has a color brush assigned.
+Each time marker has three important characteristics:

+* TimeMarkerName

+* TimeMarkerBrush

 The time markers available in the RadScheduleView are defined in the TimeMarkersSource property (IEnumarable).
 Just add or remove time markers to that collection in order to add or remove time markers to the RadScheduleView itself.